elves/elvish/website/learn/fundamentals.md

 The command is short, but still, it can become a chore if you want to run it repeatedly.
-Fortunately, Elvish remembers all the commands you have typed; you can just ask Elvish to recall it by pressing <span class="key">Up</span>:
+Fortunately, Elvish remembers all the commands you have typed; you can just ask Elvish to recall it by pressing <kbd>Up</kbd>:

 @ttyshot fundamentals/history-1

 This will give you the last command you have run.
 However, it may have been a while when you have last run the `randint` command, and this will not give you what you need.
-You can either continue pressing <span class="key">Up</span>
-until you find the command, or you can give Elvish a hint by typing some characters from the command line you want, e.g. `ra`, before pressing <span class="key">Up</span>:
+You can either continue pressing <kbd>Up</kbd> until you find the command, or you can give Elvish a hint by typing some characters from the command line you want, e.g. `ra`, before pressing <kbd>Up</kbd>:

 @ttyshot fundamentals/history-2